inspec/inspec-habitat/docs/habitat_services.md

 ### count

 Number.
-The count of services that matched the Filter Criteria.
+The count of services that matched the filter criteria.

 ```ruby
 # Expect 12 total